Ramraj214/Ramraj214/README.md

 💻 Skilled in Full-stack development as a MERN stack devloper.\
-♾️ DevOps Skills : Ansible,kubernetes,Terraform,jenkins,shell scripting, Docker, Devops on AWS, Git and Github.\
+♾️ DevOps Skills : Ansible,kubernetes,Terraform,jenkins,shell scripting, Docker, Devops on AWS, Git, Github , Docker-slim, SonarQube and Trivy.\
-👨‍💻 Programming Languages: Python,C/C++,java, .\
+👨‍💻 Programming Languages: Python,C/C++,java,javascript .\
+📊 Databases:
+💽 MySQL | 🍃 MongoDB Databases: SQL 🗄️
 📫 How to reach me: Mail me : <a href="ramrajnagapure@gmail.com">Ramran Nagapure</a>

+🚀 Why Me?
+Passionate & Adaptable: Always curious to explore and learn new technologies to stay ahead of the curve.
+Collaborative: I thrive in team environments, where I can motivate and contribute to collective goals.
+Deadline-Driven: Able to meet challenges with effective problem-solving and time management skills.
+I’m eager to take on challenging opportunities that enable me to grow and contribute meaningfully to the tech world.
+Let’s build something great together! 💡

  ## My Hobbies ✍